neurallayer/Photon.jl/README.md

 # Photon

 Photon is a developer friendly framework for Deep Learning in Julia.
-Under the hood it leverages **Knet** and it provides a **Keras** like API on top of that.
+Under the hood it leverages **KNet** and it provides a **Keras** like API on top of that.

 Defining a model couldn't be much simpler and should look familiar if you used Keras in the past: